Chevrolet Malibu: Fifth generation (1997)

-A new front-wheel drive Malibu was introduced for the 1997 model year on an extended wheelbase version of the GM N platform shared with the Buick Skylark, Oldsmobile Achieva, and Pontiac Grand Am, as a competitor to the Honda Accord and Toyota Camry which were the best sellers in the mid-size market.
+A new front-wheel-drive Malibu was introduced for the 1997 model year on an extended wheelbase version of the GM N platform shared with the Buick Skylark, Oldsmobile Achieva, and Pontiac Grand Am, as a competitor to the Honda Accord and Toyota Camry which were the best sellers in the mid-size market.
 All N-body Malibus were produced at the Wilmington and Oklahoma City Assembly plants through 1999 and 2002 respectively; thereafter, production was moved to Lansing, Michigan.
 The Oldsmobile Cutlass was a rebadged, slightly more upscale version of the Malibu, produced through 1999.
 It was intended as a placeholder model to fill the gap left by the discontinuation of the aging Oldsmobile Cutlass Ciera before the all-new Alero arrived in 1999.
 The Malibu itself replaced the compact Chevrolet Corsica.
-Power came from a 2.4 L 150 hp (112 kW) I4 or 3.1 L 155 hp (116 kW) V6.
+Power came from a 2.4-liter, 150 hp inline-four or a 3.1-liter, 155 hp V6.
 The Malibu was Motor Trend magazine's Car of the Year for 1997; this was later criticized by Car and Driver in 2009, citing that the Malibu was insufficiently distinguishable in terms of performance or interior quality to warrant such praise in hindsight.
-Standard features included four-wheel ABS brakes, hydraulic engine mounts and air conditioning.
+Standard features included four-wheel anti-lock brakes, hydraulic engine mounts, and air conditioning.

-The 1997 to 1999 Malibus had a front grille with the Malibu logo in silver in the center; 2000 to 2003 models, and the Classic, had the blue Chevrolet emblem on the front grille.
-The 1997 to 2003 LS models were sometimes equipped with special gold-colored badges (the rear Malibu lettering and logo).
+The 1997–1999 Malibus had a front grille with the Malibu logo in silver in the center; 2000–2003 models, and the Classic, had the blue Chevrolet emblem on the front grille.
+The 1997–2003 LS models were sometimes equipped with special gold-colored badges (the rear Malibu lettering and logo).

 When a new Malibu was introduced on the Epsilon platform for 2004, the N-body Malibu was renamed Chevrolet Classic and remained in production for the 2004 and 2005 model years, being restricted to rental car companies and fleet orders with production ending in April 2005.